o3de/o3de.org/content/docs/userguide/materials/get-vector3-param-node.md

 ---
-description: ' Use the Get Param Vector3 node in the &ALYlong; &script-canvas; editor to return a material parameter as a Vector3 value. '
+description: ' Use the Get Param Vector3 node in the Amazon Lumberyard Script Canvas editor to return a material parameter as a Vector3 value. '
 title: Get Param Vector3
 ---